TheCreeps/Bacula-Mysql-Backup/README.md

 ##Example of declaration

--Copy the script into /usr/sbin/
+- Copy the script into /usr/sbin/ and add +x

 ```
-$ /usr/sbin/bacula-mysql-backup.sh
+$ chmod +x /usr/sbin/bacula-mysql-backup.sh
 ```

 - Open the configuration file on bacula directory